superstrong/MSDR/README.md

 * Optionally, create another smart list that serves as an exclusion list for the program.
 Creating a smart list just for SDR Exclusions--which also contains your Global Exclusion List--gives you the flexibility to add more restrictive filters to prevent you from accidentally calling anyone who shouldn't be called.

  3. Create the new Marketo database lead fields
-There are [four lead fields](https://github.com/superstrong/MSDR/blob/master/Admin%20Changes/lead-custom-fields-with-layout.png) needed to trigger next steps and [one more lead field](https://github.com/superstrong/MSDR/blob/master/Additional%20Campaigns/marketo-id-sync.png) needed to provide a link in the alert email directly to the editable Market lead view.
+There are [four lead fields](https://github.com/superstrong/MSDR/blob/master/Admin%20Changes/lead-custom-fields-with-layout.png) needed to trigger next steps, two more to handle other interruptions, and [one more lead field](https://github.com/superstrong/MSDR/blob/master/Additional%20Campaigns/marketo-id-sync.png) needed to provide a link in the alert email directly to the editable Market lead view.
 * SDR Manual Snooze Until At - dateTime
+* SDR Offline Until At - dateTime
+* SDR Window Closed - checkbox
 * SDR Reject Lead - checkbox
 * SDR Recycle Lead - checkbox
 * SDR Qualify Lead - checkbox